aeg3an/Data-Exploration/README.md

 # Placement Data Analysis

 ## Project Overview
 This project performs **Bivariate and Multivariate Analysis** on a placement dataset to explore relationships between **categorical and numerical variables**.
 Various visualization techniques are used to understand the impact of factors like gender, academic performance, work experience, and specialization on salary and placement status.
+This is a part of the assignment given in the course **DAI-101**.

 ## Dataset
-The dataset used contains multiple numerical and categorical variables representing students' academic details, work experience, and placement status.
+The dataset being used is the placement statistics of 200 randomly selected students of a college.
+It contains information like percentages in SSC, HSC, Degree Type, Gender, Specialisation, Work Experience and Placement Status.

 ## Features Analyzed
 ### **Categorical Variables**